 Solutions for Merchant segment

-Wärtsilä extends X-series portfolio to a 92-bore electronically-controlled low-speed engine
+Wärtsilä extends X-series portfolio to a 92-bore electronically-controlled low-speed engine (press release)

 Image of Wärtsilä X72